yiliansource/party-js/docs/docs/05-custom-effects.md

 });
 ```

-Note that we passing [variations](/docs/variations) to some of the options.
-This is to, as the name might suggest, allow variety in the way that particles are emitted.
+Note that we're passing [variations](/docs/variations) to some of the options.
+This is to - as the name might suggest - allow variety in the way that particles are emitted.
 You can learn more about variations on their documentation page.

 The **emitter options** control what properties the emitted particle are given after they are spawned, things like colour, velocity or rotation.